murrant/timeseries-php/.junie/guidelines.md

 1. Follow PSR-4 for autoloading
 2. Follow PSR-12 for code style
-3. Use type hints for method parameters and return types
+3. Use type hints for method parameters and return types 4Keep classes focused on a single responsibility (SOLID principles)
-4. Document all classes and methods with PHPDoc comments
-5. Keep classes focused on a single responsibility (SOLID principles)

 ### Architecture Overview
 The library follows a layered architecture: